david-troyer/obsidian-theme-minimal-pro/README.md

 ## Installation
 1. Click `Settings → Appearance → Theme → Manage`
-2. Search for "Minimal Pro" and click "Install and use"
+2. Search for "Minimalist Studio" and click "Install and use"